Sodium is a modern, easy-to-use software library for encryption, decryption, signatures, password hashing and more.

 Its goal is to provide all of the core operations needed to build higher-level cryptographic tools.

 The design choices emphasize security and ease of use.
-But despite the emphasis on high security, primitives are faster across-the-board than most implementations of the NIST standards.
+But despite the emphasis on high security, primitives are faster across-the-board than most implementations.

 A mailing-list is available to discuss libsodium.

 In order to join, just send a random mail to

 This documentation can be downloaded as ePUB (for iPad, iPhone, Mac), MOBI (for Kindle) and PDF here: https://www.gitbook.com/book/jedisct1/libsodium/details